 Aluminum Siding Repairs

-Aluminum siding should last at least 40 years if properly maintained and cleaned.
+You can expect aluminum siding to last at least 40 years if properly maintained and cleaned.
 However, depending on your home’s geographical location, your siding can experience wear and tear based on weather conditions.
 A few common reasons you might seek an aluminum siding repair include:

 Dents and scratches